Brisket – 8/31/2025

 Sundance Pit BBQ

 Overall Rating and is it worth a visit: 8.5/10 and Yes.
-Decided to stop here on my way back from Colorado Springs, as the reviews were outstanding on Google and I am rarely down this far south.
+Decided to stop here on my way back from Colorado Springs, as the reviews were outstanding on Google, and I am rarely down this far south.
 Stopped in almost right when they opened, with the restaurant sitting right along the main street in Palmer Lake.
 Had nice views looking out into the mountains, with counter service ordering right when you walk in the door.
-Ended up getting to chat with JT, his fiance, and staff member, all of who were super welcoming and provided great customer service and conversation.
-Learned that JT has been the service industry for years and was finally able to open his own spot with Sundance.
-Originally from Palmer Lake, he grew up in Central Texas as well as attended Culinary school in Austin, which is where his passion for brisket and post oak comes from, and when he moved back he decided he wanted to bring some of Texas back with him.
-That passion for Central Texas style bbq definitely comes through, especially with the brisket, Texas Twinkie, and even the Tex-Mex influenced elote.
-With them starting out less than a year ago, will absolutely be back to see the evolution of the bbq and the restaurant and would recommend for anyone swinging through the area or on your way in between Denver and Colorado Springs.
+Ended up getting to chat with JT, his fiancée, and a staff member, all of whom were super welcoming and provided great customer service and conversation.
+Learned that JT has been in the service industry for years and was finally able to open his own spot with Sundance.
+Originally from Palmer Lake, he grew up in Central Texas as well as attended Culinary school in Austin, which is where his passion for brisket and post oak comes from, and when he moved back, he decided he wanted to bring some of Texas back with him.
+That passion for Central Texas-style BBQ definitely comes through, especially with the brisket, Texas Twinkie, and even the Tex-Mex-influenced elote.
+With them starting out less than a year ago, I will absolutely be back to see the evolution of the BBQ and the restaurant, and would recommend it for anyone swinging through the area or on your way between Denver and Colorado Springs.
 Would recommend for a visit and worth a stop for sure

 Date Visited: 9/14/2024